Koala Post-Rehabilitation Study

 Do koalas survive and thrive after care?

 A significant knowledge gap exists between koala rehabilitation and the resulting success or failure of koalas re-establishing in the wild.
 While wildlife carers and veterinarians invest significant resources into rehabilitating and releasing koalas, there is very little information on whether koalas survive back in the wild after care and medical treatment.
-In an effort to fill this knowledge gap, a new study is being undertaken by Science for Wildlife, in partnership with the National Parks and Wildlife Service and with funding provided under the NSW Koala Strategy.
+In an effort to fill this knowledge gap, an extended study is being undertaken by Science for Wildlife, in partnership with the National Parks and Wildlife Service and with funding provided under the NSW Koala Strategy.
+The International Fund for Animal Welfare (IFAW) also provided critical support for the project in 2021.

 Where will the study take place?